 On the export front, the leading target market is the United Kingdom (24.4 percent of the export market), followed by New Zealand (19.8 percent) and the United States (16.3 percent).

 Sales of Fairtrade certified products hit $7.7 billion worldwide in 2013, according to a Fairtrade International report.

-A new report from US environmental advocacy organisation, the Centre for Food Safety (CFS) suggests that food safety in the meat industry could be negatively affected by the Transatlantic Trade and Investment Partnership due to the differing food safety standards between countries.
+A new report from US environmental advocacy organisation, the Centre for Food Safety (CFS) suggests that food safety in the meat industry in particular, could be negatively affected by the Transatlantic Trade and Investment Partnership (TTIP) due to the differing food safety standards between countries.

 A senate inquiry into the beekeeping industry has been told that some cheap imported honey is mislabelled.

 The inquiry is reviewing the future of beekeeping and pollination services in Australia, ABC Rural reports.